 Meaning

 In the quote “The scariest thought in the world is that someday I’ll wake up and realize I’ve been sleepwalking through my life: underappreciating the people I love, making the same hurtful mistakes over and over, a slave to neuroses, fear, and the habitual.,” the emphasis is on courage.
-It highlights the thought that true strength is revealed in difficulty while implying that resilience grows through challenges.
+It highlights the thought that courage appears in moments of uncertainty while implying that fear is natural but not decisive.

 Theme